-Activities may be financed by LIFT under the tax increment financing provisions of the Act.
-Such tax incremental revenues may be used for a period not to exceed the statutory requirement, which is presently twenty-five years after the effective date of the creation of a new Tax Increment Area as set forth in Section 6.12 above.
+Activities may be financed by LIFT under the TIF provisions of the Act.
+Such incremental revenues may be used for a period not to exceed the statutory requirement, which is presently twenty-five years as set forth in Section 6.12 above.